 Welcome to the Countryside Bible Church website!
-I hope you will find this site helpful in understanding a little more about us.
+We hope you will find this site helpful in understanding a little more about us.
 Countryside Bible Church exists to Evangelize those who do not know Jesus Christ, Edify those who already do know Jesus Christ, and Exalt God in all that we do.

 Our ministry is built upon a commitment to the Word of God in all areas of ministry and we believe that our great God is working today through us as we submit to His revelation of Himself through His Written Word.
 We desire to know Christ better daily, love one another, and live for Him daily.